British logistics in the Siegfried Line campaign: Services

 Once it became clear that a rapid advance into Germany would not occur and that the 21st Army Group would remain in northern Belgium and the southern Netherlands for a considerable period of time, work commenced on preparations for the winter.
 Winterisation, which included the supply of warm clothing for the troops, the establishment of covered storage for supplies, and the improvement of airfields to handle the conditions, absorbed 750,000 LT of import tonnage.
 Huts were required to accommodate 200,000 personnel, and 1,250,000 sqft of covered space was needed for other purposes.
 Camps were established for 100,000 refugees and prisoners of war, and a transit camp for 2,600 troops was created at Calais.
-Large numbers of anti-aircraft units were based around Antwerp to protect the port and installations there, and over 1,000 camps were built for anti-aircraft battery and searchlight positions.
+Large numbers of anti-aircraft units were based around Antwerp to protect the port and installations and over 1,000 camps were built for anti-aircraft battery and searchlight positions.

 No. 83 Group RAF alone required nearly 700 huts to accommodate 12,000 personnel.
 Orders were placed with civilian firms for 1,000 Nissen huts in November and 5,000 per month thereafter, but their work was hampered by the shortage of coal and the availability of timber.
 Air bases were constructed and improved by four airfield construction wings of the Airfield Construction Branch RAF.
 Getting them ready for winter involved the repair of concrete runways, the erection of hangars, the construction of accommodation, and the preparation of 100,000 sqft of hard standings where stores could be unloaded from aircraft onto lorries.
-From December on, considerable effort was devoted to keeping the runways and taxiways clear of snow and ice, for which local rock salt was used.
+From December, considerable effort was devoted to keeping the runways and taxiways clear of snow and ice, for which local rock salt was used.
 The first Fog Investigation and Dispersal Operation (FIDO) system outside the UK was installed at Épinoy.
 This consumed 90,000 impgal of petrol each night.